|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 There is an approximately proportional relationship between a fuel bundle's emitted gamma flux and that bundle's instantaneous thermal power.
 However, there is a significant transportation time delay between a step change in gamma flux and the corresponding indicated change in fuel bundle liquid sodium discharge temperature.
 When a control bundle is incrementally inserted there is an initial high gamma flux which decreases as the liquid sodium reaches its equilibrium temperature.
 Then there is an additional thermal transportation delay in the temperature measurement apparatus.

 The object is to operate all the fuel bundles at the same liquid sodium discharge temperature.
-For the same ongoing gamma flux per bundle the liquid sodium discharge temperature can vary due to variable fuel mix, fuel age and primary sodium flow channel obstruction.
+For the same ongoing gamma flux per bundle the liquid sodium discharge temperature can vary due to variable primary sodium flow channel obstruction.
 Such obstruction may be due to variable: fuel tube swelling and dirt entrapment.

-Once the gamma flux has stabilized the fuel bundle discharge temperatures should be made uniform accross the reactor core by successive fine adjustments of the control bundle positions.
+Once the gamma flux has stabilized the fuel bundle discharge temperatures should be made uniform accross the reactor core by successive fine adjustments of the control bundle position setpoint.
 Note that the fuel bundle liquid sodium discharge temperature response time is long compared to the gamma resposnse time.
-Note also that the liquid sodium discharge temperature leveling control bundle insertion adjustments are small compared to the initial gamma level control rod adjustment.
+Note also that the liquid sodium discharge temperature leveling control bundle position setpoint adjustments are small.
 The initial gamma level control bundle insertion adjustment is made slowly so that no part of the reactor rapidly rises in temperature beyond its safe thermal control range and so that the thermal flux rating of the fuel tubes is not exceeded.
 To protect the fuel tubes the reactor warm up time from a cold start should be at least one half hour.

 CONTROL ROD AND INDICATOR TUBE DETAIL: